owncloud/ocis/docs/adr/0005-api-for-spaces.md

 As one of the building blocks for Spaces in oCIS we plan to add an API that returns information about available spaces.

 > Note: The term "spaces" is used here in the context of "a space where files can be saved", similar to a directory.
-It is not to be confused with space in the sense of file space for example.
+It is not to be confused with space in the sense of free file space for example.

 The purpose of this new API is to give clients a very simple way to query the dynamic list of spaces, that the user has access to.
 Clients can provide a way better user experience with that.